How Does a Sale Leaseback Work?

 There is a solution you can consider.
 It's called a sale leaseback.

-A sale leaseback is an arrangement between two parties.
+A sale leaseback is an agreement between two parties.

-- Company A decides to sell a high-value asset (such as real property or machinery) to Company B, which agrees to rent the sold assets back to Company A.
+- Company A decides to sell a high-value asset (such as a real estate asset or machinery) to Company B, which agrees to rent the sold assets back to Company A.

 - The two parties draw up and sign an agreement that specifies the purchase price, term and costs of rental, and repurchase conditions.

 - Company B pays Company A the agreed-upon sale price, which Company A then uses to fund its daily operations and/or growth.

 - Company A begins making payments to Company B, possibly working toward a repurchase of the assets or investment in newer versions of those assets.